 It next passed across the Park to the Rusholme (Crescent) Entrance, past the house of Mr. Richard Lane, by whom the gentlemen were most courteously invited to inspect the grounds and partake his hospitality.
 The weather was threatening at first but later proved remarkably propitious.
 The numerous groups of ladies dispersed about the Park, who honoured the Occasion with their presence, completed the animation of the scene.”

 The account in Wheelers Chronicle goes on to state that nine mansions were already complete or nearly so and that draining and soughing of several miles had already been done.
 There is mention, too, in it of ornamental plantations and a note that, in a twelve month, a comparative wilderness had been converted to a promising public undertaking.

 Park Crescent circa 1865; Rusholme entrance to Victoria Park, photo by Helmut Petschler

 “After the procession had passed out of the Park by the Rusholme gate, an elegant cold collation at the Birch Villa Inn was partaken of by fifty people".

 Thomas Harbottle Esquire was in the Chair; Joseph Westhead & Richard Lane filled the Vice-Chair.

 The local Members of Parliament, the Rt.
 Hon.
 C. P. Thomson (later Lord Sydenham), Joseph Brotherton and Mark Philips were present.
-There were very many speeches and at least ten toasts.
+There were very many speeches and ten formal toasts.
 It seems that every one interested was toasted in turn.
 In the toast of "The Towns and Trade of Manchester and Salford," Peter Clare stated that the Park was free from the atmospheric objection so common in Manchester, namely its smoke.

 After the dinner the procession formed up and went through the Park again, passing out of the new Entrance in Oxford Place.